-This program is ideal if you're interested in:
+This course is ideal if you're interested in:

 You'll have access to online resources through the myRMIT student portal.

-During your third year you'll undertake a project linked directly to industry.
-Many students are later employed by the organisation with which they do their project.
+During your second and third year, you'll undertake a placement or a project linked directly to industry.
+Many students are later employed by the organisation with which they do their placement.

-In recent years, industry projects have been arranged with VicRoads, Victorian Institute of Sport (Melbourne Vixens), Badminton Australia, Bureau of Meteorology, Australian Bureau of Statistics, National Australia Bank, Dairy Innovation Australia, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Crown Melbourne Limited, Red Cross Blood Bank, The Smith Family, and Biarri Commercial Mathematics, to name just a few.
+In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport, AFL clubs, Tennis Australia, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Police Victoria, Red Cross Blood Bank, and The Smith Family, to name just a few.

 The outlook for mathematics graduates is excellent.
-Mathematics graduates work as analysts and modellers in many areas of business, commerce, government, teaching, computer and manufacturing industries.
+Graduates work as analysts and modellers in many areas of business, management, government, teaching, computer and manufacturing industries.

 Some of the areas mathematics graduates find work in include: